 M-11/16: We set you loose in Ginza — high fashion center of Japan — for Department Store Shopping and to explore the Basement Food Courts.
 Department stores feature unparalleled designer boutiques and food treasures.
 If you prefer, you might like to go to Nuno Works in Roppongi and peek into the upmarket world of Akasaka boutiques.
 (B)

-W-11/18: After breakfast, set out on your own to chart your own course.
+W-11/18: After breakfast, Yu Design Studio show and sale.
+They are a new, innovative design studio working in hand-woven cotton, silk and hemp with indigo dyes.
+Then, set out on your own to chart your own course.
 You might like to visit the Imperial Palace, the National Museum or retrace steps to go back for a treasure that passed you by.
 We will meet again for our grand finale dinner to say our goodbyes.
 Dinner (B, D)